Tyler De Nawi: Early life

+Career

 He was cast in the action-thriller short film Hunt For Hiroshi by 9Lives Films, and attached himself to the production as a producer, discovering his interests in film and cinema, thereafter continuing his study in drama.

 Upon graduating drama school, he was cast in an original Australian miniseries, The Principal, in the role of Karim Ahmed in the high school crime drama loosely based on De Nawi's home district of Punchbowl/Bankstown.

 In 2016, De Nawi took on the role of Elias Habib in the Original Nine Network Television production of Here Come the Habibs in 2016.
 De Nawi and this program became a focus of debate around the 2016 Australian Logie Awards when one of the winners, Waleed Aly, dedicated his win to an actor who had been forced to change his given name, Mustafa, to get work on Australian television.
 It shortly came to light that this actor was De Nawi, who then wrote an essay for The Age describing the difficulties he had had landing auditions and jobs until he changed his first name.
 He pointed to the "irony in the fact that after I changed my name to Tyler I landed roles as Karim Ahmed (Syrian-Australian) in The Principal and Elias Habib (Lebanese-Australian) in Here Come the Habibs.
 Especially since my own heritage includes both Lebanese and Syrian ancestry."

 Deciding to continue his focus on martial arts training, he began kickboxing in 2016, competing and judging in the WAKO Championship.
 He was then cast as a boxer in the SBS miniseries On the Ropes, playing Hayder “The Hammer” Al-Amir, middleweight champion.

-In 2021 he starred in the feature film, 'A Lion Returns', where he plays, 'Jamal Alamein', a fighter who returns to Sydney to reunite with his family and terminally ill mother.
+In 2021, he starred in the feature film, 'A Lion Returns', where he plays, 'Jamal Alamein', a fighter who returns to Sydney to reunite with his family and terminally ill mother.
 De Nawi's performance has been praised by critics, "Excellent performance by Tyler De Nawi".

 De Nawi has recently taken a step back from the limelight by shifting his focus onto giving back to the Sydney community.
 He has reported his passion lies in helping the disadvantaged youth overcome their barriers to education, employment and mental health recovery.
 De Nawi continues to focus on achieving this by chairing and attending motivational workshops, teaching the youth the creative art forms he has worked on for many years, including the spirituality, principles, discipline and strategy underlying his expertise in Martial Arts, Acting and the culture of Soulful Music.

 With a transition from Drama and Comedy, De Nawi continues to work in television with up and coming roles which focus on representing the struggles and challenges individuals of different socio-economic classes face everyday in Australia.